Welcome to giosg API documentation’s Widgets section!

 Visitor chat widget

 Visitor chat widget provides an easy way for anonymous users to initiate a chat conversation with your chat agents.
-For example you might need a link for starting a chat session in a specific [organization’s] without settings up our script on your website.
+For example you might need a link for starting a chat session in a specific organization’s room without setting up giosg script on your website.